zapabob/SO8T/webdataset/README.md

 ## Notes

-- The symlink must be created on each machine that clones the repository
-- Windows requires Administrator privileges to create symlinks (use junction as alternative)
+- External storage is located at `H:\from_D\webdataset` on the local machine
+- Symlink creation is optional for convenience
-- If symlink creation fails, scripts will fall back to `D:\webdataset` directly
+- Scripts automatically fall back to direct path `H:\from_D\webdataset` if symlink doesn't exist
-- All large files are stored on D: drive to save C: drive space
+- All large files are stored on external H: drive to save C: drive space
+- Repository tracks directory structure and metadata, but excludes large data files via .gitignore